Inuit: Suicide, murder, and death

 A pervasive European myth about Inuit is that they killed elderly (senicide) and "unproductive people", but this is not generally true.
 In a culture with an oral history, elders are the keepers of communal knowledge, effectively the community library.
 Because they are of extreme value as the repository of knowledge, there are cultural taboos against sacrificing elders.

-In Antoon A. Leenaars' book Suicide in Canada he states that "Rasmussen found that the death of elders by suicide was a commonplace among the Iglulik Inuit".
+In Antoon A. Leenaars' book Suicide in Canada, he states that "Rasmussen found that the death of elders by suicide was a commonplace among the Iglulik Inuit".

 According to Franz Boas, suicide was "not of rare occurrence" and was generally accomplished through hanging.
 Writing of the Labrador Inuit, Hawkes (1916) was considerably more explicit on the subject of suicide and the burden of the elderly:

 When food is not sufficient, the elderly are the least likely to survive.
-In the extreme case of famine, the Inuit fully understood that, if there was to be any hope of obtaining more food, a hunter was necessarily the one to feed on whatever food was left.
+In the extreme case of famine, Inuit fully understood that, if there was to be any hope of obtaining more food, a hunter was necessarily the one to feed on whatever food was left.
 However, a common response to desperate conditions and the threat of starvation was infanticide.
 A mother abandoned an infant in hopes that someone less desperate might find and adopt the child before the cold or animals killed it.
-The belief that the Inuit regularly resorted to infanticide may be due in part to studies done by Asen Balikci, Milton Freeman and David Riches among the Netsilik, along with the trial of Kikkik.
+The belief that Inuit regularly resorted to infanticide may be due in part to studies done by Asen Balikci, Milton Freeman and David Riches among the Netsilik, along with the trial of Kikkik.
 Other recent research has noted that "While there is little disagreement that there were examples of infanticide in Inuit communities, it is presently not known the depth and breadth of these incidents.
 The research is neither complete nor conclusive to allow for a determination of whether infanticide was a rare or a widely practiced event."
-There is no agreement about the actual estimates of the frequency of newborn female infanticide in the Inuit population.
-Carmel Schrire mentions diverse studies ranging from 15–50% to 80%.
+There is no agreement about the actual estimates of the frequency of newborn female infanticide in Inuit population.
+Carmel Schrire mentions diverse studies ranging from 15 to 80 percent.